jonathan-ogbimi/codeigniter_demo/README.md

 ## Installation & updates

-Run  `composer update` to download and update Codeigniter and other dependencies Run the sql file to iititalize database tables and seet data
+Run  `composer update` to download and update Codeigniter and other dependencies Run the sql files in the sql folder to iniitalize database tables Use the test account to login

+username: jonathan.ogbimi@gmail.com
+password: secret

 ## Setup